Kentico EMS required

 Note: Each page can only have one A/B or MVT test running at a given time.

-A persistent cookie is stored in the visitor’s browser.
-The cookie is used to identify which variant was assigned by the given A/B test.
+A persistent cookie is stored in the visitor’s browser, used to identify which combination was assigned to the user by the given MVT test.
 The name of the cookie uses the following format:

-The cookie saves the code name of the assigned page variant as its value.
-This cookie expires within 2 months after the last visit on the tested page.
+The cookie saves the internal code name of the assigned combination as its value.
+This cookie expires either within 30 days after the last visit on the tested page, or on the date when the test is configured to end.

-It is possible to run multiple A/B tests concurrently for different pages on the same website.
-If you want to run multiple A/B tests on the same page, each test needs to be running on a different culture version of the page.
-Conversions will be logged for all tests defined for pages visited by a given user, according to the cookies present in the browser.
+It is possible to run multiple MVT tests concurrently for different pages on the same website.
+Conversions will be logged for all tests defined on the pages visited by a given user, according to the cookies present in the browser.